-Valerie Harris is Associate Special Collections Librarian and Assistant Professor at the University of Illinois at Chicago (UIC), where she has coordinated reader services and managed the rare book collection since 2006.
+Valerie Harris is Special Collections Librarian and Associate Professor at the University of Illinois at Chicago (UIC), where she has coordinated reader services and managed the rare book collection since 2006.
 She holds an MS from the Graduate School of Library and Information Science from the University of Illinois at Urbana-Champaign.
 Before joining the faculty at UIC, Valerie held positions in rare books and manuscripts at the University of Chicago, the Chicago History Museum and the Frank Lloyd Preservation Trust in Oak Park, IL.

 I became a special collections librarian because of my dedication to the preservation of and access to our cultural heritage.
 I strive to help faculty, students and the greater scholarly community discover and access the world of the past as found in artifacts, especially documents.

 In my research, I explore the role of the librarian in transforming the experience of using special collections, both the role of the librarian in providing access to the materials comprising the collections and the effect of the site-of-use on user perceptions.